1:1 Chromebook Policy Handbook

-The Academy of Seminole will supply students in the 9th through 12th grade with a Chromebook device.
-This device is the property of The Academy of Seminole.
-The supplied instructional device’s function will provide each student with access to required educational materials needed for each student to be successful.
+The Academy of Seminole will supply students in 6th through 12th grade with a Chromebook device.
+This device is the property of The Academy of Seminole until the student graduates.
+The supplied instructional device’s function will provide each student with access to the required educational materials needed for each student to be successful.
 The Chromebooks allow students access to Google Mail, Google Apps for Education, educational web-based tools, as well as many other useful sites.
-The supplied device is an educational tool not intended for gaming, social networking or high end computing.
+The supplied device is an educational tool not intended for gaming, social networking, or high-end computing.

 Receiving Your Chromebook

 Chromebooks will be distributed each fall during the first full week of school.
-Parents and students must attend a chromebook orientation, sign and return the The Academy of Seminole Acceptable Use Policy, the Chromebook Policy signature page and the Student Pledge document before the Chromebook can be issued to the student.
+Parents and students must sign and return the The Academy of Seminole Acceptable Use Policy, the Chromebook Policy signature page and the Student Pledge document before the Chromebook can be issued to the student.
 This document will need to be signed during school orientation or back to school night.

 Any student who transfers out of The Academy of Seminole will be required to return their Chromebook and accessories.
 If a Chromebook and accessories are not returned,

 the parent/guardian will be held responsible for payment in full.
 If payment is not received, the parent/guardian will be turned over to a collection agency.